With theLayers tool on the Designer toolbar, you can add and configure content in your scene. In Layers , you can do the following:

 Change layer properties

-Depending on the layer type, you can change layer properties in your scenes such as visibility ranges, filters, pop-ups, and the legend.
+Depending on the layer type, you can change layer properties in your scenes, such as configure pop-ups, set visibility ranges, or define filters.

 You can review the layer options available by clicking the layer options tool .
 The options available are based on the layer type and include the following: